kabirbose/verkada-spare-parts-program/README.md

 # Spare Parts Program

 An internal web application for managing, browsing, and requesting spare parts for devices.
-Built with Next.js, MongoDB, and Tailwind CSS.
+Built with Next.js, MongoDB, Tailwind CSS, and Clerk for authentication.

 ---